Skip to main content

 When a file is dropped, ClearSpend validates it inline:

-• Duplicate — the same invoice was already uploaded; we keep the first copy and surface this so the recipient knows
+• Duplicate: the same invoice was already uploaded; ClearSpend keeps the first copy and notifies the recipient

 What happens after upload